Creating a Stellar Business Blog

 Decision: Best Cat Litter Options for Your Cats

-As you continue to build out your blog content, send them emails with links to topics you know they’ll like (that’s where email segmentation comes in, which we’ll cover in a future blog post) based on their history and any other customer data you may have.
+As you build your blog content, send them emails with links to topics you know they’ll like (that’s where email segmentation comes in, which we’ll cover in a future blog post) based on their history and any other customer data you may have.
 A more targeted and personalized approach will pay off in the long run.

 Format the Content for Easier Reading